How to Keep Bats Out of Your House

 Bat infestations are more prevalent than most people realize.
 A bat infestation in your house is not the same as bat conservation.

 Consequently, it is recommended that you learn how to keep bats out of your house, even though they are beneficial for pollination and reducing bug populations.
-Here are the top 4 warning signs that you could have a bat infestation.

 Frequent Bat Droppings

-The feces of bats may be found in areas where the animals dwell.
-When you discover a large quantity of what looks like round, black excrement pellets in your roof or any other protected, dark area of your home, bats likely invade your house.
-White, milky pee streaks on glass or other surfaces are another warning sign.
+Bats’ feces may be found in areas where the animals dwell.
+When you discover a large quantity of what looks like round, black excrement pellets in your roof or any other protected, dark area of your home, bats are likely to invade.

 Squeaking Sounds